LIN3S/WordpressStandard/README.md

  awesome project :)
 > Remember that the `WordpressStandardTheme.php` file name and the `src/themes/WordpressStandard` directory name should be changed too.
+> You must change the autoload path into `composer.json` file with defined directory name.
 > Also, **CAUTION!**: you **MUST** updated `!WordpressStandard` of [`src/themes/.gitignore`][19] file.

 Then, in order to **install all the front-end dependencies** run the following commands: